Ifti Nasim: Poetry

-The publication for which Ifti Nasim was best known was a book of poetry entitled Narman, a word meaning "hermaphrodite" or "half-man, half-woman" in Persian.
+The publication for which Nasim was best known was a book of poetry entitled Narman, a word meaning "hermaphrodite" or "half-man, half-woman" in Persian.
 It met immediate controversy in Pakistan and had to be distributed underground; even the printer of the book, belatedly realizing its contents, was reported to shout, "Take these unholy and dirty books away from me, or I'll set them on fire!"
+Despite the backlash, Narman had a profound influence on younger generations of Pakistani poets, inspiring a movement known as "Narmani poetry," characterized by emotional honesty and openness about queer identity.
+As Nasim explained: "The young people, when they read this poetry, that was revelation for them that somebody can write like that too.
+So they become enamored with this poetry, and they start writing about true feeling...
+Before that, our object of love was androgynous... now they started calling whatever."

 However, its frankness inspired a younger generation of Pakistani poets to write "honest" poetry, a genre becoming known as "narmani" poetry.

+Nasim later published Myrmecophile in 2000.
+The title references an insect that lives within an ant colony despite being a different species, symbolizing Nasim's experience as an immigrant navigating multiple identities.
+The cover featured Nasim in flamboyant drag and the poems addressed topics like queer trauma, religious hypocrisy, and taboo desire.
+His final collection, Abdoz (2005), returned to earlier themes while contemplating mortality.
+One of its most striking lines reads: "I feel my life was spent in a submarine / The journey has ended; I saw nothing."

 He later released Myrmecophile in 2000, and Abdoz in 2005.